confluence/python-textbok/python_notes/Python_Basics.rst

 Why does the last print statement output the original value of ``name``?
 It's because the ``lower`` method does not change the value of ``name``.
 It returns a modified *copy* of the value.
-If you wanted to change the value of ``name`` permanently, you would have to assign the new value to the variable, like this::
+If we wanted to change the value of ``name`` permanently, we would have to assign the new value to the variable, like this::

     # Convert the string to lowercase
     name = name.lower()
     print(name)

-In Python, strings are *immutable* -- that means that you can't modify a string once it has been created.
-However, you can assign a new string value to an existing variable name.
+In Python, strings are *immutable* -- that means that we can't modify a string once it has been created.
+However, we can assign a new string value to an existing variable name.

 Exercise 6